- Find articles on PsycINFO and PEP Archive

 Social Care TV hosts films on current social and health care issues which have been commissioned and produced by the Social Care Institute for Excellence (SCIE).
 In the films service users and their families share their experiences, and professionals provide comment on their area of expertise.
 It introduces key care and support issues for adults’, children’s and families’ Also listed are links to other useful resources, government policy and related organisations

-Education Source (via EBSCOhost)
+opens in a new windowEducation Source opens in a new window(v opens in a new windowia EBSCOhost)

 Includes full text for more than 1,800 journals, 550 books and monographs, education-related conference papers, citations for over 4 million articles including book reviews.
 Coverage spans all levels of education from early childhood to higher education and also includes educational specialties such as multilingual education, health education and testing.